HMS Enterprise (1774)

-HMS Enterprise (sometimes erroneously spelled Enterprize) was a 28-gun sixth-rate Enterprise-class frigate of the Royal Navy.
+HMS Enterprise (historically spelled Enterprize) was a 28-gun sixth-rate Enterprise-class frigate of the Royal Navy.
 She was the name ship of her class of twenty-seven ships.

 Construction

 Enterprise was built at Deptford Royal Dockyard, England, launched in August 1774, and was commissioned in April 1775 under the command of Captain Sir Thomas Rich.
 During her construction she was also the subject of a pair of oil paintings by Joseph Marshall, simulating her ship model but actually drawn from her designs - these were completed in 1777 as part of a series of such paintings commissioned by George III of the United Kingdom.
 The pair showing Enterprise are now split between the National Maritime Museum and the Science Museum.

 Career

 Enterprise served throughout the American Revolutionary War as cruiser and convoy escort.
-She captured a prize off Cape Henry on 19 July, 1778.
+She captured a prize off Cape Henry on 19 July 1778.
 On 7 June 1780, Enterprise, under command of Captain Patrick Leslie (not to be confused with Patrick Leslie), was at anchor in the Bay of Gibraltar with other ships of the Royal Navy.
 At about 1:30am, Enterprise saw some vessels drifting toward the harbour.
 When they came within hailing distance, the seaman on watch called a challenge.
 The six drifting vessels were set afire by their crews, who made their escape in small boats, leaving the flaming hulks drifting toward the British ships.
 Captain Leslie fired a three-gun salvo to warn the other ships, cut his anchor lines to let Enterprise drift away from the hulks, and then opened fire on the hulks in an attempt to sink them.
 With the Spanish fleet waiting just outside the harbour for any British ships trying to escape, the British seamen took to small boats and, at great peril to their lives, boarded the flaming hulks to attach lines to pull them away from their own ships and burn themselves out.

 After this action and continued service in the Mediterranean, she sailed under the command of Captain John Payne on 27 April 1782, for the Leeward Islands in the Caribbean.
 In October 1782, now under the command of Captain William Carnegie, she captured the 22-gun American privateer Mohawk, which the Royal Navy took into service under her existing name, before selling her in 1783.